 We have committed to purchasing an aggregate of 5,046 Bitcoin S19J Pro Antminer cryptocurrency mining machines for an aggregate purchase price of \$31.6 million (the "Mining Machines").
-We received 841 Mining Machines during the first half of May 2022.
-We anticipate the remaining Mining Machines to be delivered in batches over an estimated delivery timeframe starting in June 2022 and continuing through October 2022.
-The Bitmain Purchase Agreements required us to pay \$7.9 million or 25% of the total purchase price as a non-refundable deposit for the Mining Machines within 7 days of the date of the signing of the respective Bitmain Purchase Agreements, and additional 35% of the batch price at least 6 months prior to shipment of such batch, and the remaining 40% of each batch price one month prior to the shipment of the batch.
+This contract allowed for a reduction in purchase price if Bitcoin price declined prior to shipment.
+We received approximately 2,521 Mining Machines as of June 30, 2022.
+We anticipate the remaining Mining Machines to be delivered in batches over an estimated delivery timeframe from July 2022 and continuing through October 2022.
+The Bitmain Purchase Agreements required us to pay \$7.9 million or 25% of the total purchase price as a non-refundable deposit for the Mining Machines within 7 days of the date of the signing of the respective Bitmain Purchase Agreements, an additional 35% of the batch price at least 6 months prior to shipment of such batch, and the remaining 40% of each batch price one month prior to the shipment of the batch.
+During the Six Months ended June 30, 2022 the Company paid an additional \$11.2 million to Bitmain Technologies Limited for deposits related to mining equipment, expect to pay an additional \$1.0 million under the Bitmain contract through the completion of the delivery of the machines as a result of variable pricing described above and payments of \$285 thousand were made to various shipping vendors for transportation and customs costs related to the equipment.

 In October 2021, we also entered into a sale and purchase agreement (the "Uptime Purchase Agreement") with Uptime Armory LLC ("Uptime") pursuant to which US Digital agreed to purchase, and Uptime agreed to supply to US Digital, an aggregate of 18 modified 40-foot cargo containers ("POD5ive containers") that will be designed to hold and operate 280 S19 Pro Antminers manufactured by Seller.
 The purchase price of the POD5ive containers totals \$3.15 million of which \$2.4 million or 75% was paid in 2021 as a non-refundable down payment and the remaining 25% is due within five business days after Uptime delivers a "notice of completion" of the equipment.
+None of the containers have been delivered as of June 30, 2022.

-On the same effective date, US Digital also entered into a hosting agreement with Uptime Hosting LLC to host the Company's 18 POD5ive containers at a secure location and provide power, maintenance and other services specified in the contract for 6 cents per kilowatt with a term of one year.
-Under the hosting agreement we paid a deposit of \$0.8 million in 2021 and will pay an additional deposit for each container three months prior to delivery at the hosting site of \$44 thousand and a final deposit for each container one month prior to arrival at the hosting site of \$44 thousand.
+On the same effective date, US Digital also entered into a hosting agreement with Uptime Hosting LLC (the "Hosting Agreement") to host the Company's 18 POD5ive containers at a secure location and provide power, maintenance and other services specified in the contract for 6 cents per kilowatt with a term of one year.
+Under the Hosting Agreement we paid a deposit of \$0.8 million in 2021 and will pay an additional deposit for each container three months prior to delivery at the hosting site of \$44 thousand and a final deposit for each container one month prior to arrival at the hosting site of \$44 thousand.On June 29, 2022 the Company entered into a mutual termination agreement pursuant to which the parties agreed to terminate the Hosting Agreement.
+The deposits paid for hosting services under the agreement are refundable.